Vladyslavos/Netflix/README.md

 <h1 align = "center">Netflix App on React+Vite and TypeScript</h1>
 <p><b>Description: </b>I wrote a copy of Netflix using <strong>Firebase</strong> for the back end of this project.
-I am using the TMDB API to get data.
+I used the TMDB API to get data.
 I used <strong>Firebase Authentication</strong> to create the login functionality and <strong>Firestore</strong> to store user data.
 The user can register and add movies to the favorites displayed in his account.
 Styles were written in Tailwind CSS. </p>
 <a href = "https://642c344b43059e0aa482b1e4--eclectic-centaur-e9cb80.netlify.app/">LIVE</a>